soxueren/atsd/integration/activemq/README.md

 1. Login into ATSD web interface at https://atsd_hostname:8443
-1. Click Entities tab in the top menu.
+1. Click the Entities tab in the top menu.
-1. Locate ActiveMQ host in the Entities list or enter its name in Name Mask field at the bottom of the list.
+1. Locate the ActiveMQ host in the Entities list or enter its name in Name Mask field at the bottom of the list.
 1. Click the Portals icon next to the host

 ![](https://axibase.com/wp-content/uploads/2016/03/enitites_list_full-450x132.png)

-An example of the collected log data displayed in the ATSD portal is shown on the image below:
+An example of the collected log data displayed in the ATSD portal is shown in the image below:

 ![](https://axibase.com/wp-content/uploads/2016/03/log_portal_example.png)